lhofmann/paraview-network-editor/README.md

 * Hide/show selected sources and color legends (context menu or double click)
 * Copy/paste parts of the pipeline (context menu or Ctrl+C/Ctrl+V)
   * including representations (except color maps)
-  * Crtl+Shift+V to preserve connections
+  * Crtl+Shift+V to preserve connections to sources outside of the selection
+  * preserving connections works across different ParaView instances
+* Support for filters with missing input connection
+  * missing first input connection is temporarily replaced with temporary trivial producer to prevent crashes
 * Automatic graph layout using optional dependency graphviz
 * Use context menu or press Ctrl+Space to place a new source or filter at the last mouse click position
 * Node positions are saved/loaded in state files
 * All actions can be undone/redone, including moving nodes and graph layout
+* Network can be saved as image (png or svg)
-* Automatically save an image of the pipeline when state files are saved or loaded (default off)
+    * Automatically save an image of the pipeline when state files are saved or loaded (default:off)
+* Settings menu (`Edit > Settings... > Network Editor`)
-* Custom quick launch menu (Ctrl+Space while network editor in focus)
+* Custom quick launch menu (Ctrl+Space while network editor in focus, or Meta+Space)
   * automatically assigns selected sources to multiple input ports
   * skips dialog for filters with multiple inputs
+  * filters unsuitable to current selection are prefixed with ~, but can be added
 * CI builds static graphviz libraries
 * Editor viewport and scroll position are stored and loaded from state files
+* Sticky notes for adding documentation within the network (`Network Editor Sticky Note` source)
+  * note can be resized by dragging its edges
+  * full text shown in tooltip
+  * supports HTML

 ## TODO / Known Issues

-* There are random crashes (could be related to adding/removing connections)
 * Add search, that selects pipeline items by name, type, ...
 * Add a dock widget, that contains a filterable list of sources/filters, that can be drag/dropped into the network editor
 * Display and edit property links